 The Occidental Certificate may be amended upon (i) the approval of Occidental's Board of Directors and (ii) the affirmative vote of the holders of a majority of the Occidental Common Stock then outstanding.
 The INDSPEC Certificate may be amended only upon (i) the approval of INDSPEC's Board of Directors, (ii) the affirmative vote of holders of a majority of the shares of Class A Common Stock and Class B Common Stock outstanding and (iii) the affirmative vote of holders of a majority of the outstanding stock of each class entitled to vote thereon as a class.
-Under the DGCL, the holders of the outstanding shares of Class A Common Stock or Class B Common Stock will be entitled to vote as a class upon a proposed amendment if the amendment would increase or decrease the par value of the shares of such class, or alter or change the powers, preferences or special rights of the shares of such class so as to affect them adversely.
+Under the DGCL, the holders of the outstanding shares of Class A Common Stock or Class B Common Stock will be entitled to vote as a class upon a proposed amendment if the amendment would increase or decrease the aggregate number of authorized shares of such class, increase or decrease the par value of the shares of such class, or alter or change the powers, preferences or special rights of the shares of such class so as to affect them adversely.